Altanshash/physics-full-repo/docs/en/problem_set_08_statistics_and_measurements_solution/task_01.md

 ## Given

-Measurements of a rod’s length (in cm):
+The measurements of a rod's length are given in centimeters:

 $$
 x = [12.10,\ 12.08,\ 12.12,\ 12.11,\ 12.09,\ 12.13,\ 12.07,\ 12.10]
 $$

-Number of measurements:
+The number of measurements is:

 $$
 n = 8